Corsican immigration to Puerto Rico: First documented Corsican immigrants

 Juan Fantauzzi was the first documented Corsican to immigrate to Puerto Rico.
 He was born about 1734 in Morsiglia, Corsica.
 He immigrated to what is now Aguadilla in the 1760s, where he married Josefa Martínez.
 Two known children of theirs are Francisco and Juan María Fantauzzi.
 He died November 5, 1798.
 His death certificate confirms his Corsican origin.

 Antonio Silvestri was a Corsican who immigrated to Puerto Rico and settled in Cabo Rojo in 1762.
 He married Maria Francisca de Rivera in that town sometime in the 1770s and had a total of 16 children.
-He died in Cabo Rojo on May 18, 1820 at the age of 74 years old.
+He died in Cabo Rojo on May 18, 1820, at the age of 74.

-Marcos Rotuli was a Corsican who came to Puerto Rico in the year of 1763 with the infantry Regiment of Navara during the Seven Years' War with England.
-He later served in the Fijo battalion and the Milicias Disiplinadas in San Juan until the year of 1795.
-He later moved to Yauco where he had a relative named Domingo Capas who was a coffee farmer in the area.
-He died on November 20, 1802 in Yauco at the age of 72 years old.
+Marcos Rotuli was a Corsican who came to Puerto Rico in the year of 1763 with the infantry Regiment of Navara during the Anglo-Spanish War of 1762–1763.
+He later served in the Fijo battalion and the Milicias Disiplinadas in San Juan as well as taking part in the Battle of San Juan in 1797.
+In 1798, after attaining the rank of Captain, he was later stationed in Yauco where he was in charge of the Milicias Disciplinadas of that town.
+He also had a relative named Domingo Capas y Rotuli who was a coffee farmer and lived in the area since 1782.
+Marcos Rotuli died on November 20, 1802, in Yauco at the age of 72.

 Pedro Antonio de Paula Antonetti was a Corsican who settled in the town of Yauco and married Isabel Rodriguez on May 2, 1787.
-He died in Yauco on January 30, 1810 at the age of 100 years old.
+He died in Yauco on January 30, 1810, at the age of 100.

 Antonio Juliani was a Corsican soldier in the Regiment of Naples.
 He was born in Ajaccio and married Maria Abad de Burgos in San Juan on February 1, 1790.